ReScience/MLRC/README.md

 - In `review` section, paste the url to the OpenReview forum of your paper.
 - Leave the fields `contributors`, `dates`, `article` and `journal` fields blank, as those will be populated by the Area Chairs / ReScience editors.

-You can test your metatdata is correct by running this Python Script:
+:bulb: You can test your metatdata is correct by running this Python Script:

 ``` bash
 python check_yaml.py